safesax2002/BulkPushObjectsFMC/README.md

 ### Network Objects Bulk Push

- This API workflow can push all three types of network objects in bulk to the FMC:
+ This API workflow can push all four types of network objects in bulk to the FMC:

  - Host objects

  - Network Objects

  - Range Objects

+ - FQDN Objects

 Fill the CSV file with required input and run the "network-bulkpush.py"